benjrees/RedGateApp/README.txt

 *SDG (SQL Data Generator)
 *SDOC (SQL Doc)
-*sqlCmd (SQL Command, a Microsoft redistributable required for running SQL commands) *sqlNCli (SQL Native Client, a Microsoft redistributable required for connectivity)
+*sqlCmd (SQL Command, a Microsoft redistributable required for running SQL commands) *msOdbcSql (Microsoft ODBC Driver for SQL Server, a Microsoft redistributable required for connectivity)

 These tools require an Automation License.
 See http://www.red-gate.com/products/sql-development/automation-license-for-continuous-integration/licensing for more information on this and http://www.red-gate.com/supportcenter/Content/Automation_with_Red_Gate_tools/help/1.0/ActivatingyourAutomationLicense for more information on how to activate the license.